-On July 4, 2022, the Company reported that Mexico's Ministry of the Economy ("Economia") was officially notified of the April, 2022 decision of the Supreme Court of Justice of Mexico ("SCJN") relating to the Mineral Title Lawsuit, and in turn notified Almaden that the Company's mineral titles relating to the Ixtaca project are "ineffective" but that the Company's mineral title applications were filed in conformity with the Mexican mineral title law.
+On July 4, 2022, the Company reported that Mexico's Ministry of the Economy ("Economia") was officially notified of the April 2022 decision of the Supreme Court of Justice of Mexico ("SCJN") relating to the Mineral Title Lawsuit, and in turn notified Almaden that the Company's mineral titles relating to the Ixtaca project are "ineffective" but that the Company's mineral title applications were filed in conformity with the Mexican mineral title law.
 The Company understands this to mean that the mineral title has reverted to application status, and that these applications preserve the mineral rights for Almaden but do not allow the Company to engage in exploration, until such time as Economia completes its court-ordered indigenous consultation in the area of the mineral title applications.

 As reported on April 27 and February 17, 2022, in its final decision the SCJN takes note of the application of international law and jurisprudence to the implementation of consultation by Mexican authorities with relevant indigenous communities.
 The final decision provides additional detail to Mexican authorities regarding the procedures required to be followed by those authorities in the performance of indigenous consultation prior to the grant of mineral claims.
-The decision also clarifies that unless there is a significant impact on the rights of an indigenous community caused by the granting of the mineral title, such as relocation or something similar, title issuance is not dependent upon the consent of the indigenous community which initiated this legal case.
+The decision also clarifies that unless there is a significant impact on the rights of an indigenous community caused by the granting of the mineral title, such as relocation or something similar, title issuance is not dependent upon the consent of the indigenous community in question.
+As previously disclosed, the Company has no interest in holding mineral claims over the land of the indigenous community which initiated this legal case.
 For additional background on the Mineral Title Lawsuit, please see the "Risks and Uncertainties" section, under the subheading "Title to Mineral Properties".